Coaching for Managers

 I left the Navy to work for the ambulance service in New Zealand, firstly in charge of training at the communication centres nationally and then as the Quality Manager before leaving to get back to my passion of learning.

 In 2011 I moved to a learning solutions company, Kineo, as their Learning Technologies Manager for four years before starting my own company Kanuka Consulting with my wife Kim.
 Kim's an experienced HR Manager so between us we've got a large amount of experience in dealing with and helping out managers with learning, coaching and support and we are keen to share what we know and what we've experienced with as wide an audience as possible.

-I blog under The Nth Degree and have given key notes and appeared on expert panels in both New Zealand and Australia principally around learning technologies.
+I blog under The Nth Degree and have given key-notes and appeared on expert panels in both New Zealand and Australia principally around learning and learning technologies.